ibm-cloud-docs/containers/cs_tutorial_vpc.md

     </tr>
     </tbody></table>

 2. Verify that the Kubernetes `LoadBalancer` service is created successfully in your cluster.
-When the Kubernetes `LoadBalancer` service is created, the **LoadBalancer Ingress** field is populated with a host name that is assigned by the VPC load balancer that is automatically created.<p class="note">The VPC load balancer takes a few minutes to provision in your VPC.
-Until the VPC load balancer is ready, you cannot access the Kubernetes `LoadBalancer` service through its host name.</p>
+When the Kubernetes `LoadBalancer` service is created, the **LoadBalancer Ingress** field is populated with a hostname that is assigned by the VPC load balancer that is automatically created.<p class="note">The VPC load balancer takes a few minutes to provision in your VPC.
+Until the VPC load balancer is ready, you cannot access the Kubernetes `LoadBalancer` service through its hostname.</p>

     ```
     kubectl describe service hw-lb-svc